 I’ll post more info if I find something interesting.

-#4 Updated by WGH WGH about 6 years ago
+#4 Updated by WGH WGH over 6 years ago

 Even though I managed to capture a video of this, I couldn’t find absolutely reliable sequence of actions.
 Doing this about 10 times in a row should yield at least one manifestation of the bug.